software-students-spring2025/4-containers-team-ez-squad-4-0/README.md

 The following voice commands can be used to control the game:
 - "up": Move the bird upward
 - "down": Move the bird downward
-- "stop": Pause the game
+- "stop": Freeze the character
 - "go": Start or restart the game

 ## Development